AnyLog-co/documentation/06- Networking & Security/03- Securing the Network.md

 ## Overview

 The AnyLog Network is using 3 mechanisms to make the network secure:
 1) Using a 3rd party Overlay Network.
-An example of an overlay network is [Nebula](https://nebula.defined.net/docs/).
+An example of an overlay network is <a href="https://nebula.defined.net/docs/" target="_blank">Nebula</a>.
 2) Securing the messages transferred between AnyLog nodes using Key-Based Authentication (Public Key Authentication).
 3) Securing messages transferred between 3rd parties applications and AnyLog nodes using certificates and passwords.